rachaelkalicun/evercooked_blog/source/blog/gumbo.html.md

 In a heavy pot or Dutch oven, heat the oil over medium-low heat.
 Add the flour and stir continuously with a wooden spoon or whisk.

-Keep stirring for 30-60 minutes.
+Keep stirring for 30 to 60 minutes.
 It will change from blonde to peanut-butter brown to dark-chocolate brown.
 Be careful not to burn it.
 Higher heat will speed up the process but also increases the risk of burning.
 (My last roux took a full hour.)

 ### **2. Build the Gumbo**
 Add the onions, celery, and bell pepper to the roux.
 Stir well and let the vegetables soften for about 5 minutes.